galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-umis/tutorial.md

  ![Amplification Bias with UMIs](../../images/scrna_amplif_errors_umis.svg "A cell with four unique transcripts, two from Gene Red and two from Gene Blue")

  Here, we see two unique transcripts from Gene Red and two unique transcripts from Gene Blue, each given a (coloured) UMI.
-After amplificaiton, Gene Red has more reads than Gene Blue.
+After amplification, Gene Red has more reads than Gene Blue.
 If we were to construct a frequency table as before to count the reads, we would have:

 > |  | Reads in Cell 1 |
 > |--|-----------------|